Skip to main content

 1. Ensure session token.

 • Stateless auth.
-The token must be passed to every Virtuals tool — the MCP server doesn’t remember it between calls.
+The token must be passed to every Virtuals API call — the server is stateless and does not remember it between calls.

 • Session scope.
 Only one wallet can be authenticated per token.
 To switch wallets, run the full SIWE flow again with the new address.

 • No onchain operations through Base MCP after auth.
-The Base MCP wallet is only used for the SIWE signature.
-Virtuals’ tools (card issuance, email, agent ops) operate against Virtuals’ own backend.
+The Base MCP wallet is used only for the SIWE signature.
+Agent management, card, and email operations execute against Virtuals’ own backend.

 • Wallet vs Base Account.
 Use baseAccount.address from get_wallets for SIWE — not the agent wallets (agentWallets[]), which are session-scoped delegations for transactional flows.